Appin (company): Founding and government work

+Private sector operations

-In 2010, Rajat Khare sent bulk emails to private intelligence firms across Europe offering hacking-for-hire services.
-Around 2011, the mercenaries began operating a digital dashboard dubbed "My Commando" for spy services, resembling an e-commerce platform with a menu of hacking options.
-Customers logged in to request Appin to hack emails, computers, or phones, track the operation's progress like a delivery, and later download the stolen data.
-More than 70 global clients hired Appin to hack hundreds of targets through "My Commando."
+According to a 2023 New Yorker report citing Geneva investigator Jonas Rey, Khare approached private intelligence firms across Europe around 2010 offering hacking services, and an Appin presentation from that period advertised the company's hacking capabilities.
+Khare's lawyers at Clare Locke have said he had never seen the 2010 presentation and that "the document is a forgery or was doctored."
+Around 2011, Appin began operating a digital dashboard dubbed "My Commando" for spy services, resembling an e-commerce platform with a menu of hacking options.
+Customers logged in to request Appin to hack emails, computers, or phones, monitor the operation's progress, and later download the stolen data.
+Seventy global clients hired Appin to hack hundreds of targets through "My Commando."

-Among the system's early users were Israeli private detectives Aviram Halevi and Tamir Mor, who accessed it in late 2011.
-That year, Mor ordered hacks on more than 40 targets, including Malaysian politician Mohamed Azmin Ali, Russian oligarch Boris Berezovsky, and his lawyers.
-Berezovsky was found dead in 2013.
+Among the system's early users were Israeli private detectives Aviram Halevi and Tamir Mor, who accessed it in 2011.
+That year, Mor ordered hacks on more than 40 targets, including Malaysian politician Mohamed Azmin Ali, Russian oligarch Boris Berezovsky, and members of Berezovsky's legal team.
 Around the same time, another user hired Appin to hack 30 targets, including a Rwandan dissident and the wife of another wealthy Russian going through a divorce.

 The targets also included Kristi Rogers—the wife of Representative Mike Rogers, who was the Chairman of the U.S. House Intelligence Committee at the time.

-Less well-known individuals, such as a landscape architect in New Jersey and a Native American tribal member, were also targeted using the system.
-Other victims of Appin included human rights activists, such as those associated with the Oslo Freedom Forum, along with governmental and private organizations.
+Other individuals, such as a landscape architect in New Jersey and a Native American tribal member, were also targeted using the system.
+Appin also targeted a human rights activist associated with the Oslo Freedom Forum, along with governmental and private organisations.